trickerer01/NM/README.md

   - Continue file contains cmdline arguments required to resume download, all provided parameters / options / download scenario / extra tags are preserved
   - It is strongly recommended to also include `--continue-mode` and `--keep-unfinished` options when using continue file
   - If download actually finishes without interruption stored continue file is automatically deleted
-  - Continue file has to be used with `ids.py` module, `file` mode (see `using 'file' mode` above)
+  - Continue file has to be used with `nm file` (see `using 'file' mode` above)

 #### Examples
 1. Pages
   - All videos by a single tag:
-    - `python pages.py -pages 9999 -search STRING`
+    - `nm pages -pages 9999 -search STRING`
   - Up to 36 recent videos matching 2 words in 1080p, save to a custom location:
-    - `python pages.py -pages 2 -path PATH -quality 1080p -search STRING1+STRING2`
+    - `nm pages -pages 2 -path PATH -quality 1080p -search STRING1+STRING2`
   - All videos from user's playlist:
-    - `python pages.py -pages 9999 -path PATH -quality 1080p -playlist_name USER_NAME`
+    - `nm pages -pages 9999 -path PATH -quality 1080p -playlist_name USER_NAME`
   - All videos uploaded by a user, if tagged with either of 2 desired tags, in best quality, sorted into subfolders by several desired (known) authors, putting remaining videos into a separate folder, setup for interrupt & continue:
-    - `python pages.py -pages 9999 -path PATH --store-continue-cmdfile -quality 1080p -uploader USER_NAME (TAG1~TAG2) -script "name1: AUTHOR1; name2: AUTHOR2; name3: AUTHOR3; rest: * -utp always"`
+    - `nm pages -pages 9999 -path PATH --store-continue-cmdfile -quality 2160p -uploader USER_ID (TAG1~TAG2) -script "name1: AUTHOR1; name2: AUTHOR2; name3: AUTHOR3; rest: * -utp always"`

 2. Ids
   - All existing videos in range:
-    - `python ids.py -start 75000 -count 100`
+    - `nm ids -start 75000 -count 100`
-    - `python ids.py -start 75000 -end 75099`
+    - `nm ids -start 75000 -end 75099`
   - You can use the majority of arguments from `pages` examples.
-The only argument that is unique to `ids.py` module is `--use-id-sequence` (`-seq`), see above where it's explained in detail
+The only argument that is unique to `nm ids` is `--use-id-sequence` (`-seq`), see above where it's explained in detail